beNative/prompt-forge/TECHNICAL_MANUAL.md

 - This is the application's entry point.
 It creates the `BrowserWindow` that renders the React UI.
 - It is responsible for all Node.js and OS-level integrations.
-- **IPC (Inter-Process Communication)**: It listens for events from the renderer process to perform actions that the browser cannot, such as accessing the file system or reading environment variables (`API_KEY`).
-It exposes handlers for saving/loading data and retrieving the API key.
+- **IPC (Inter-Process Communication)**: It listens for events from the renderer process to perform actions that the browser cannot, such as accessing the file system.
+It exposes handlers for saving and loading data.

 ### 3.2.
 State Management & Hooks